naingolan/react-portfolio/README.md

 The React portfolio project is structured into several directories, including:

 - `src`: contains the React components, styles and assets.
-- `server`: contains the server-side code that connects to the database and provides an API.

 ## Contributing Guidelines